-A Defence Force home loan with the backing of one of the big four banks
+A Defence Force home loan with a fixed rate and the backing of one of the big four banks

 NAB has been providing home loan options to cater to those benefiting from the Defence Home Owner Scheme since 1991, and gives eligible Defence Force members flexible options when participating in the assistance scheme.
-The NAB Defence Force Home Loan allows you to choose from a fixed rate, variable rate or a NAB Choice package to finance a residential property.
+The NAB Defence Force Fixed Rate Home Loan has low fees and allows for flexible repayments.

 |Comp Rate^ (p.a.)|